MatiasRodriguez-27/game-library-console-pseint/README.md

 # game-library-console-pseint
-Collection of console-based games focused on logic, control structures, and algorithm design using C and PSeInt.
+Collection of console-based games focused on logic, control structures, and algorithm design using PSeInt.
-# 🎮 Game Library (C & PSeInt)
+# 🎮 Game Library (PSeInt)

-Collection of interactive console-based games developed using C and PSeInt, focused on practicing programming fundamentals and logical thinking.
+Collection of interactive console-based games developed using PSeInt, focused on practicing programming fundamentals and logical thinking.

 ## 🚀 Features